Chemiculs/qengine/README.md

 using namespace qengine;

-static  __singleton void true_() noexcept {	//	callback functions shall never be inlined and should always be explicitly declared as a singleton point of execution, intentions are very important to know
+static  __singleton void true_() noexcept {	//	callback functions shall never be inlined and should always be explicitly declared as a singleton point of execution, intentions are very ant to know

 	std::cout << "condition is true" << std::endl;
 }